7ife/tgba/README.md

 - `cd tgba`
 - `bash start.sh` <br>

+>if for some reason your device with turned off or rebooted, use this command to start: <br>
+- `cd tgba`
+- `bash rest.sh`

 ###### continuation in development

 >**Tested working on Android:** `6.0`-[ok](#continuation-in-development "stably SAMSUNG A5"), `7.0`-[ok](#continuation-in-development "stably MEIZU PRO7"), `11.0`-[ok](#continuation-in-development "stably SAMSUNG S10 Lite") <br>